 In 1984, Kim launched Paper magazine in collaboration with good friend and former Soho News co-worker David Hershkovits.
 The magazine featured written content from local artists and friends and covered underground music, technology and fashion.
 A former student of the California Institute of Art, Kim’s keen interest in art, culture and emerging trends reflected heavily in the magazine and it quickly became renowned as an incubator for burgeoning young artists, designers and pop-starlets.

-Now in its 27th year of publication, Paper boasts a paid circulation of 125,000 and issues eight editions a year, while the website Papermag.com counts 1.3 million unique visitors per month.
-Paper Publishing Inc. has also branched out into event planning and public relations through Extra Extra, and providing consulting and business-to-business services to other brands.
+In 2014, Paper boasted a paid circulation of 125,000 and issued eight editions a year, while the website Papermag.com counted over 1.3 million unique visitors per month.
+Paper Publishing Inc has also branched out into event planning and public relations through Extra Extra, and provides consulting and business-to-business services to other brands.
 The company also hosts several Nightlife Award events in New York and Los Angeles.